 Impact assessment for us means the process of examining the potential implications of proposed actions (be they project, plan or policy actions) for the natural environment, for people, their health and wellbeing, and their social, cultural and economic activities and values -- with particular emphasis on the unanticipated impacts.
 That analysis is then used to modify proposals, to inform final decisions about proposals, and to inform impact management plans.

 In New Zealand, the AEE process under the RMA is the most common form of impact assessment that people encounter (often called environmental impact assessment overseas), but other forms of impact assessment are also practised in this country: social impact assessment, health impact assessment, cultural impact assessment, ecological impact assessment, regulatory impact assessment, and so forth.

 NZAIA is a community of impact assessment specialists and supporters.
 We organise conferences, often aimed at specific resource or activity sectors, such as transport infrastructure, urban growth, and energy.
-We make submission on proposed legislation that may have implications for impact assessment in this country.
-And we provide an easy way into the international IA community, as we are the New Zealand affiliate of the International Association for Impact Assessment.
+We make submissions on proposed legislation that may have implications for impact assessment.
+We also provide an easy way into the international IA community through our affiliation with the International Association for Impact Assessment.

 1. To promote the practice of impact assessment (including social and environmental assessment) in the formulation and implementation of development and policy proposals.

 2. To promote research and consultation practices which identify the full social and environmental effects of policies & projects and the measures required to address these.

 3. To promote the development of impact assessment theory and methods.

 4. To promote impact assessment that recognises and accommodates different social and cultural values, including those of indigenous peoples.

 5. To promote and encourage a high standard of practice amongst members of the Association and others using impact assessment methods, in accordance with the Code of Ethics.